Abhishek-Shengar/Cyber-Security-Portfolio/CEH/Theory-Notes/Scanning_Networks_&_Enumeration.md

 Metasploit provides **auxiliary modules** for enumeration purposes.

 **Key Points:**
-- Used for scanning and information gathering
+- Used for scanning and information gathering.
 - No payload is used
 - Supports SMB, SNMP, FTP, DNS, and more